Robert-Alonso/search-api-requester/README.md

 # MLSearch Libraries

-The mlsearch libraries are a collection of library that facilite as a wrapper over other repositories for fetching the data required for MLSearch Engine.
+The mlsearch libraries are a collection of libraries that work as a wrapper over other repositories for fetching the data required for MLSearch Engine.

-The package could be install by `python setup.py`.
+The package can be installed running `python setup.py` inside the project folder.

 <hr>
-<b>Standalone usage</b>
+<b>Standalone usage (CLI)</b>

 `mlsearch -q query -i start_index -c number_of_result -s source`